jpoberhauser/baseballCompanion/README.md

 ```
 model = SentenceTransformer("all-MiniLM-L6-v2")
 ```

+#### Question 1: Chunking

+* given a large document of pure text, how do we get chunks?

+* do we split by sentences?

+* LangChain has a nice text splitter: https://python.langchain.com/docs/concepts/text_splitters/

+### LangChain Text Splitter

 ### Disclaimer: --> This is an educational tool to showcase how to work with llms and RAG applications, not for commercial use.